|

 This bread is best eaten within a few days for optimal freshness.
 However, keep it in an airtight container and it can last up to a week!

 You may also wish to freeze half the loaf if you don’t think you can eat it quick enough.
-This bread thaws well.
+This bread thaws well but can also go straight from the freezer to the toaster.

 Helpful Equipment